nightfly89/test-app/README.md

 the inputted query.
   A custom Api module has been created, to handle the Volley initialization, Request management and Response deserialization using GSON.
+ For the test a PDF file was provided and no resources.
+The PDF had a link included for the JSON, and the instructions were to find the resources in the resource folder, but this wasn't provided.
+I found the resources folder, plus the iOS test folder by following the root from the json link.
+It would've been nice if the files were provided.